You May Also Enjoy

 Published:

-Welcome to the Climate Change AI Nordics Newsletter, December 2024!
-Read about recent and coming seminars, workshops, and the modelling of thermal inequalities in African cities.
+Welcome to the Climate Change AI Nordics Newsletter, April 2025!
+Read about recent and coming seminars, workshops, and a monitoring the lives of Common Guillemots in the Baltic Sea using AI-based soundscape analysis!

 Published: